 The maritime exploration of Somalia began in the early 16th century by courageous and already famous navigators of the time, first of all Vasco de Gama.
 But the real exploration of Somalia began in 1848 with the hydrographic campaign conducted by the ship “Ducouedic” under the orders of Commander Guillaim.
 Many expeditions followed the expeditions promoted by various countries, but the predominance of exploration belonged to three western countries: France, England and Italy.

-According to Abbreviationfinder, politically the Somali peninsula is divided into two territories: the Somali Independent State, comprising the territories that were the Italian and British colonies, and French Somalia.
+According to Abbreviationfinder, an acronym site which also features history of Somalia, politically the Somali peninsula is divided into two territories: the Somali Independent State, comprising the territories that were the Italian and British colonies, and French Somalia.

 When Italy began its colonial campaign on the Red Sea, the coasts of Somalia were in the hands, part of the Egyptians, part of the sultans of Migiurtinia, Obbia and Zanzibar.
 The interior however was the domain of various Somali tribes.
 After occupying Massaua, Italy sent a warship, the “Barbarigo” (named after the famous Venetian dogi family) to Zanzibar, but for peaceful purposes, so much so that it opened a Consulate and signed with sultan a commercial treaty.
 It was May 28, 1885.